Prandial

 Prandial relates to a meal.
 Postprandial (from post prandium) means after eating a meal, while preprandial is before a meal.

 Usages of postprandial

-The term postprandial is used in many contexts.
+The term postprandial is used in multiple contexts.

 Gastronomic or social

 Refers to activities performed after a meal, such as drinking cocktails or smoking.

 Medical

 A common use is in relation to blood sugar (or blood glucose) levels, which are normally measured 2 hours after and before eating in a postprandial glucose test.
 This is because blood glucose levels usually rise after a meal.
 The American Diabetes Association recommends a postprandial glucose level under 180 mg/dl and a preprandial plasma glucose between 70 and 130 mg/dl.